 Any data published on Wildlife Insights may be used by Wildlife Insights to develop aggregated data products, including global analyses.
 Wildlife Insights may use these analyses to produce annual reports on the state of wildlife.

-Wildlife Insights is the largest and most diverse collection of camera trap images that is open to the public.
-Wildlife Insights also provides unique tools, including artificial intelligence models for species identification, automated statistics and a cloud-based platform to easily share data.
-Wildlife Insights is the only system that provides all of these features in one place, making it easy for decision-makers to access the information they need to protect wildlife.
+Wildlife Insights is provides all of these tools in one place, making it easy for decision-makers to access the information they need to protect wildlife.

-In the future, the public will also be able to download data from the Wildlife Insights Explore page.
+Registered Users have access to the Explore page to browse and download projects.
 Data accessible for public download on the Explore page is only made available after certain restrictions are implemented to protect sensitive species and other privacy concerns.
 These measures include:

 - obfuscating (blurring) the exact location of any deployment in an effort to limit access to sensitive species;